Critical lengths for the linear Kadomtsev-Petviashvili II equation: Final remarks

-This work was initiated when the third author visited the Universidad Nacional de Colombia - Sede Manizales in 2023 and completed when the second author visited the Federal University of Pernambuco in August 2024.
+This work was done during several visits of the first and third authors to the Universidad Nacional de Colombia - Sede Manizales and the Federal University of Pernambuco, respectively.
 Both authors would like to thank the hospitality of both institutions.
 This research is part of the Ph.D. thesis of Mu\~{n}oz at the Department of Mathematics of the Universidade Federal de Pernambuco.